Kacper-Grzyb/BrickedUp/scraper/readme.md

 `pwsh bin/Debug/net8.0/playwright.ps1 install`

+## Set up api keys

+I wanted to experiment with proper secure managment of api keys during development.
+This repository is currently a public repository so it is even of bigger importance.

+**Set Up**

-3. Get the api key and url from supabase by `cmd + k`and searching for it in your supabase project
+- Get your api key and url from supabase

-TODO: set up some kind of encrypted storage for api's etc

-4. `dotnet run`
+    - If you're lost on how to get them, go to supabase, `cmd/ctrl + k` and search both for "url" and "api key"
+- Run `dotnet restore` to get all dependencies

+(maybe need to run `dotnet user-secrets init`)

+`dotnet user-secrets set "SUPABASE_URL" "<ur supabase url>"`

+`dotnet user-secrets set "SUPABASE_API_KEY" "<ur api key>"`

+- Now the secrets are safely stored and can be accessed statically on the Program class